 Thaden School has been highly proactive in responding to the challenges of the COVID-19 pandemic.
-On this page, you will find our current numbers of positive cases, resources that may be helpful in managing and mitigating the risks of COVID-19, and answers to frequently asked questions (FAQs).
+On this page, you will find resources that may be helpful in managing and mitigating the risks of COVID-19 and answers to frequently asked questions (FAQs).

-The dashboard below provides up-to-date information about COVID-19 cases in the Thaden School community since the resumption of on-campus programs on October 14, 2020.
-It is updated Monday to Friday at 4:00 pm as information is reported and verified.
+The dashboard below provides up-to-date information about COVID-19 cases in the Thaden School community since the beginning of this academic year (August 16, 2021).
+It is updated Monday to Friday by 4:00 pm as information is reported and verified.

 Active: The total number of positive cases currently within our community, new and existing.

 New Today: Daily new positive cases within the Thaden School community.

 Cumulative: The total number of cases reported and verified since August 16, 2021, active and non-active.